 Out-Law News | 03 May 2022 | 3:07 pm | 2 min. read

-Digital firms should pay close attention to the UK Digital Regulation Cooperation Forum’s (DCRF) focus on algorithms, according to one legal expert, after the regulatory body published its work plan for the year ahead.
+Digital firms should pay close attention to the UK Digital Regulation Cooperation Forum’s (DRCF) focus on algorithms, according to one legal expert, after the regulatory body published its work plan for the year ahead.

 The DCRF is formed of the major UK regulators tasked with regulating digital services: the Competition and Markets Authority (CMA), the Financial Conduct Authority (FCA), the Information Commissioners Office (ICO), and the Office of Communications (Ofcom).

-According to its plan (15 pages / 526KB), the DCRF’s key priorities for 2022-23 are supporting improvements in algorithmic transparency to promote benefits and reduce risks to consumers and competition, and enabling innovation in the industries it regulates.
+According to its plan (15 pages / 526KB), the DRCF’s key priorities for 2022-23 are supporting improvements in algorithmic transparency to promote benefits and reduce risks to consumers and competition, and enabling innovation in the industries it regulates.

 The forum said it is particularly concerned that algorithmic systems used in online advertising - especially those that use machine learning or artificial intelligence - may potentially mislead consumers and distort competition.

 Alan Davis, competition law expert at Pinsent Masons, said: “The DRCF’s work plan recognises that effective digital regulation requires the joined-up effort of key UK regulators to deliver a coherent, holistic approach and that builds on and leverages each authority’s relevant expertise.
 Businesses active in the digital economy face growing compliance burdens as they navigate an increasingly complex regulatory landscape and active enforcement.”